venture23-zkp/mastermind/README.md

 ### 5. Who Wins?
 Play continues back and forth between Player 1 and Player 2.
-When one player has a total of 14 flipped bits in their `hits_and_misses` component on their `board_state` record, they have won the game.
+When one player has a total of 3 hits, they have won the game.

 ## Ensure that each player can only move once before the next player can move